amar-ti2021/gsap-playground/README.md

 ---

+## Mini-Projects

+Here are the practical projects built by combining the concepts learned above.

+- **`07-mini-project-marquee.html`**: An infinite-scrolling marquee of cards, built by cloning elements and creating a seamless GSAP loop.

+---

 ## Key Performance Principles

 These are the most important best practices to ensure your animations are always fast and smooth.